What is approval voting?

-Approval Voting is a voting method that allows voters to vote for any number of candidates.
-The candidate with the most votes wins.
-Approval Voting is most often discussed in the context of single-winner elections, but variations can also be applied to multi-winner “at large” elections.
+Approval voting is a single-winner voting method that allows voters to choose any number of candidates.
+The candidate chosen the most wins.
+Approval Voting is most often discussed in the context of single-winner elections, but variations using an approval-style ballot can also be applied to multi-winner (at-large) elections.

 - More expressive